rohanhgohil/python_basic_notebook/README.md

    - Uses if-else statements and for loops to perform tasks like checking values and printing numbers.

 ### 4. Functions:
-   - Defines and calls functions to perform specific tasks.
+   - Define and calls functions to perform specific tasks.
    - Introduces function parameters and docstrings.

 ### 5. Dictionaries: